DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_prepare-for-a-service-assessment.md

 ### One to 2 days before

-The team will have a call with the panel.
+The team will have a call, typically via Teams, with the panel.
 This is a chance for everyone to meet and agree on what will happen during the assessment.

 For larger projects, user research, design, and tech will also have pre-assessment calls with the relevant assessors.